eveobrien/Styx/README.md

 # Styx
-A small adventure game build in Java.
+A small adventure game built in Java.